Manage Employment in Philippines Without the Hassle

 Employment:

-Working Hours (Depend on the client’s company) – Typically 8 hours a day, Monday to Friday, with a maximum of 48 hours a week for regular employees.
+• Working Hours (Varies by company): Typically 8 hours a day, Monday to Friday, with a maximum of 48 hours per week for regular employees.

-Probation Period (Depend on the client’s company) – Commonly six months, allowing employers to assess a candidate’s suitability for the role before permanent employment.
+• Probation Period (Varies by company): Commonly lasts 6 months, allowing employers to assess a candidate’s performance and suitability before offering permanent employment.

-Official Deduction from Salary – Include income tax, Social Security System (SSS), Philippine Health Insurance Corporation (PhilHealth), and Home Development Mutual Fund (Pag-IBIG).
+• Official Deductions: Deductions include income tax, Social Security System (SSS), Philippine Health Insurance Corporation (PhilHealth), and Home Development Mutual Fund (Pag-IBIG).

-Typical work hours in Australia– 9 am to 6 pm, Monday to Friday, with a 1-hour lunch break.
+• Working Hours: Typical work hours in Philippines – 9 am to 6 pm, Monday to Friday, with a 1-hour lunch break.

-Public Holidays– Vary between regular and special non-working holidays, as determined by the government.
+• Public Holidays: These vary and are categorized as regular holidays or special non-working holidays, as determined by the government.

-Casual Leave/Sick Leave– Employees are typically granted 5 to 15 days of leave annually, depending on company policy.
+• Casual/Sick Leave: Employees are entitled to between 5 to 15 days of casual or sick leave annually, depending on company policy.

-Maternity & Paternity Leave – Female employees are entitled to 105 days of paid maternity leave, extendable by 30 days unpaid.
+• Maternity & Paternity Leave: Female employees receive 105 days of paid maternity leave, which can be extended by 30 days unpaid.
 Fathers are entitled to 7 days of paid paternity leave.

 Payroll:

-The payroll process in the Philippines is structured around the gross and net income of employees, with specific deductions applied based on statutory requirements.
+The payroll process in the Philippines is structured around the employee’s gross salary, with specific statutory deductions:

-13th Salary– Employers are required to pay the 13th-month salary, equivalent to one-twelfth of the employee’s annual basic salary, no later than December 24 of each year.
+• 13th Month Salary: Employers are required to pay a 13th-month salary, equivalent to one-twelfth of an employee’s annual basic salary, no later than December 24th each year.

-Overtime– Overtime pay is mandatory when employees work beyond 8 hours a day or on rest days, public holidays, or special holidays.
-Overtime rates are calculated as per the Labor Code, with premiums varying based on the day of work.
+• Overtime: Overtime pay is mandatory if employees work beyond 8 hours a day or during rest days, public holidays, or special holidays.
+Overtime pay rates are set according to the Labor Code, with premiums differing based on the type of workday.

 Business Setup:

-If you are a non-citizen planning to start a business in the Philippines, there are key steps and regulations to be aware of:
+If you’re a non-citizen planning to start a business in the Philippines, there are several key steps and regulations to consider:

 1. Understand the visa process